 Portable or wired party speaker?

-Some party speakers like the LG RP4, Eltax Voyager BT 10 and JBL PartyBox 310 are equipped with a rechargeable battery.
+Some party speakers like the Klipsch Miami and JBL PartyBox Stage 320 are equipped with a rechargeable battery.
 They can therefore be taken to every corner of the garden, to the pool or to your friends’ home, depending on your needs.
 You are free to party anywhere, even at the beach or in the great outdoors.
-To set the mood until the end of the night, be sure to choose a model with a substantial battery life, such as the Sony SRS-XP500 which can operate for more than 20 hours.
+To keep the party going until the early hours, be sure to choose a model with a substantial battery life, such as the Sony ULT Field 7, which can operate for more than 30 hours.

 Bluetooth party speakers

-All party speakers have at least one Bluetooth controller to receive music streamed wirelessly from a smartphone, tablet, DAP or computer.
+All party speakers have at least one Bluetooth controller, like the Eltax Voyager BT 15 Pro MKII, to receive music streamed wirelessly from a smartphone, tablet, DAP or computer.
 These may be tracks stored in the device’s memory or playlists played from an online music service via its dedicated application (Deezer, Spotify, Qobuz, Tidal, etc.).
-Bluetooth listening quality varies depending on the codec used.
-Ideally, opt for an aptX compatible speaker like the Escape P9 for near CD quality audio.
-For even more detailed listening, the LDAC codec present on the Sony MHC-V13, Sony SRS-XP700 and Sony MHC-V83D speakers is capable of transmitting high-resolution audio streams up to 24 bits at 96kHz.
+Bluetooth sound quality varies depending on the codec used.
+Ideally, opt for an aptX compatible speaker for near CD quality.
+For an even more detailed reproduction, the LDAC codec present on the Sony MHC-V13 and Sony SRS-XP700 speakers is capable of transmitting high-resolution audio streams up to 24 bits at 96kHz.

 So that everyone can share their music and overcome the problem of the single, self-proclaimed DJ, some brands like Sony offer the possibility of a multi-device Bluetooth connection on their party speakers.
 The principle is simple: the speaker can be connected via Bluetooth to several devices simultaneously.
 If a song is playing, it can be muted and changed at any time by another connected device.
 So everyone can be the DJ of the party!